-The West London Free School is a music specialist school and sets aside 12 places each year for children with a particular aptitude for music.
+The West London Free School is a music specialist school and sets aside up to 12 places each year for children with a particular aptitude for music.
 No prior musical experience is necessary as the test is designed not to discriminate in favour of those who've already had instrumental lessons.

 Music scholars will be given free tuition in one instrument, but they in turn are expected to make a commitment to their musical education – arriving at the school early on some days, giving up their lunch break on others, etc. These extra lessons are used to develop the practical abilities of the music scholars as well as deepen their understanding of how music works.
 Keyboard skills, ensemble playing, pitch perception and music theory are at the centre of these lessons, along with learning to use notation and sequencing software.

 While some music scholars will already be proficient musicians, we recognise that there are many pupils who have great musical potential but who haven't yet had the chance to learn an instrument.
 So long as your child has a love of music, we would encourage you to apply.
 The test assesses pitch perception and sense of rhythm/pulse.
 The candidates will not be asked to prepare anything or bring an instrument as the test is all completed vocally.
 It is not a test of vocal quality.

 How and When to Apply

 Auditions for Year 7 entry in September 2020 have now taken place.
 Please note that we are only able to offer music places to pupils entering secondary school at the beginning of Year 7.
 Please email Mrs Smith, Head of Instrumental Music, with any queries; firstname.lastname@example.org